lindyloutama/programming_fundamentals_001/docs/RUNNING-APPLICATION.md

 It is a standard way for defining a structure of data, it has keys and values.
 For example the file above has a key of **main** that has a string (text) value of **index.js**.

 The keys are always string and define the name of the property and the values are usually strings (text), integers (numbers), booleans (true or false) or can be nested objects.
-An example of a nested object is the property called **scripts** its value is a nested object, denoted by the curly braces `{}` and that nested object has its own set of keys.
+An example of a nested object is the ## Exploring the files property called **scripts** its value is a nested object, denoted by the curly braces `{}` and that nested object has its own set of keys.
 One of which is **test** that has a string value of **jest**.

 ### What does this file actually do?